gomorpheus/morpheus-docs/release_notes/current.rst

 :Installer: - Added morpheus.rb entries which allow users to add additional configuration to the morpheus and morpheus-ssl nginx server blocks
 :MicrosoftDNS: - Updated MicrosoftDNS plugin to improve validation and standardize Powershell script blocks and error handling.
 Upgrade can be downloaded from share.morpheusdata.com :superscript:`6.1.2`
 :Personas: - Added the Support menu to the upper menu area for all Personas rather than just having it on the Standard Persona :superscript:`6.1.2`
-:Plugins: - Additional improvements made to the Nutanix Prism Central plugin.
-Access the latest version at share.morpheusdata.com
-           - The DigitalOcean Cloud type has been ported to a plugin.
-Appliances which have DO Clouds integrated will automatically have the plugin installed on upgrade.
-Others may access the plugin from share.morpheusdata.com if they wish to use this Cloud type
 :Security: - JDK/JRE upgraded to version 11.0.19+7 (resolves CVE-2023-21930) :superscript:`6.1.1`
             - Upgraded Apache Mina SSHD to 2.9.2 to mitigate CVE-2022-45047 :superscript:`6.1.2`
             - Upgraded Jettison to 1.5.4 to mitigate CVE-2022-45693 :superscript:`6.1.2`